commands

 -AvailabilityGroup

-The name of the Availability Group where the databases will be added.
+Specifies the target Availability Group name where databases will be added.
+The AG must already exist and be configured.

 Alias